asherblooom/game/README.md

 - [This website](https://antongerdelan.net/opengl/index.html) is another good OpenGL 4 tutorial, which is simpler than the above but covers some topics in a slightly different order

-- [This website](https://www.learnopengl.com/) teaches OpenGl ver.
-3 (but is still good) and can be useful to provide extra detail/flesh out understanding\
-_Note: the boilerplate code for the examples (and the accompanying libraries, i.e. GLAD and glfw) and the maths library (GLM) are both taken from this website.
-Everything else is from the book_

 ### C++